calculator with amortization schedule

 Still, it’s not rocket science either.
 An amortization table shows you how quickly you’ll pay down your loan balance over the course of your loan term.
 And you use the same amortization schedule calculator for mortgage loans, auto loans, student loans, personal loans, or any other installment loan.

-Here’s how it works — and a free loan calculator with amortization schedule.
+Here’s how it works — and a free loan calculator with an amortization schedule.

 Start fiddling and diddling until you’re satisfied: